The Artist Within You, Discovering Your Artistic Self

 A collection of found papers: can include tear sheets from magazines, wall paper, wrapping paper, etc.

-Most of these materials can be easily purchased online by clicking on the Amazon logos below:
+Most of these materials can be easily purchased online or at your favorite art supply store.

 LESSON ONE